 And when you finish, you will know why we get much more satisfaction from our work than could ever be derived from profits alone.
+Copies of "The Owner Reports" are available from BOSE Corporation for one dollar.

-Equalizer.
-Pedestals and

-Walnut Facings optional extra.
-Slightly higher south and
+BOSE 901 DIRECT/ REFLECTING® Speaker System. \$476 the stereo pair including Active Equalizer.
+Pedestals and Walnut Facings optional extra.
+Slightly higher south and west.

-west.
 Covered by patent rights issued and pending.

+The owner reports on the BOSE 901...
+NEW BOSE 901...

-1 Circle the reader service card for complete copies of the nine rave reviews and a list of Bose dealers in your area. @ The paper entitled 'ON THE DESIGN, MEASUREMENT AND EVALUATION OF LOUDSPEAKERS'.
+1 Circle the reader service card for complete copies of the nine rave reviews and a list of Bose dealers in your area.
+3 The paper entitled 'ON THE DESIGN, MEASUREMENT AND EVALUATION OF LOUDSPEAKERS'.